Richard Whitington

-Richard Smallpeice Whitington (30 June 1912 – 13 March 1984) was an Australian first-class cricketer who played for South Australia and after serving in World War II, represented the Australian Services cricket team, which played in the Victory Tests.
+Richard Smallpeice Whitington (30 June 1912 – 13 March 1984) was an Australian first-class cricketer who played for South Australia and, after serving in World War II, represented the Australian Services cricket team in the Victory Tests.
 He became a journalist, writing as R. S. Whitington.

 Early life

-Whitington was born in the Adelaide suburb of Unley Park, the younger son of businessman Guy Whitington (c.
-1880 – 5 February 1954) and a member of the distinguished Whitington family of South Australia.
+Whitington was born in the Adelaide suburb of Unley Park, the younger son of businessman Guy Whitington (23 August 1880 – 5 February 1954) and a member of the distinguished Whitington family of South Australia.
 He attended Scotch College, Adelaide, before studying law at the University of Adelaide and becoming a lawyer.

 He married Alison Margaret "Peggy" Dale on 19 December 1939; they divorced in 1942.
 He served in the Middle East as a captain with the 2/27th Battalion of the Second AIF.
+He married Jenny Drake-Brockman in Perth in June 1944.

 Cricket career

-Whitington began his state cricketing career for South Australia at the age of 20 in November 1932 under the captaincy of Victor Richardson as an opening batsman.
+Whitington began his state cricketing career for South Australia at the age of 20 in November 1932 under the captaincy of Vic Richardson as an opening batsman.
 He was a regular member of the South Australian side until World War II, playing 36 matches and scoring 1728 runs at an average of 30.85, with three centuries.
 His highest score for South Australia was 125, which he scored twice against Queensland: in 1936–37, batting at number three, he was the highest scorer in a match that South Australia won by 112 runs; in 1938–39, opening, he put on 197 for the first wicket with Ken Ridings in a ten-wicket victory.

 He resumed his first-class career after his war service, taking part in the Australian Services tour of England in 1945, the tour of Ceylon and India, and the short tour of Australia.
 He played 18 matches on the three tours, scoring 1054 runs at an average of 35.13.
 He scored one century, 155, in the second of the three matches against an Indian XI: opening, he put on 218 in 175 minutes for the second wicket with Jack Pettiford.
 In his final first-class match, the last match of the tour, he made 84, the Services XI's top score, in the draw against Queensland.